The Lion King Jr.

 Student Council

-The St. Raphael School Student Council is a group of students striving to live out their Catholic faith through service to others.
+SRS Student Council is a group of students striving to live out their Catholic faith through service to others.
 As a service group, its primary purpose is to encourage all students to reach their full spiritual, intellectual, physical, and emotional potential.
 It works toward this goal through a variety of efforts and activities that include, but are not limited to:

 Service through student government is considered a privilege and a responsibility at St. Raphael School.
 As such, students seeking leadership positions are expected to meet high expectations in personal conduct and commitment to excellence.